linode/terraform-provider-linode/website/docs/r/lke_cluster.html.md

 ### autoscaler

-The following arguments are supported in the autoscaler specification block:
+The following arguments are supported in the `autoscaler` specification block:

 * `min` - (Required) The minimum number of nodes to autoscale to.

 * `max` - (Required) The maximum number of nodes to autoscale to.

+### control_plane

+The following arguments are supported in the `control_plane` specification block:

+* `high_availability` - (Optional) Defines whether High Availability is enabled for the cluster Control Plane.
+This is an **irreversible** change. **NOTICE:** High Availability Control Planes are currently available through early access.
+To learn more, see the [early access documentation](https://github.com/linode/terraform-provider-linode/tree/master/EARLY_ACCESS.md).

 ## Attributes Reference